sokorototo/shatter/README.md

 ### 🧪 Sample Usage

-The example below basically describes the setup for the above image, minus rendering.
+The example below describes the setup for the above image, minus rendering.

 ```rust
 use shatter::*;